 Salt is a key component in a heart-healthy diet.
 We need sodium (from salt, often used interchangeably) for our cells to function, but too much can increase your risk of a stroke.
+Which is way a low-salt diet is important.

 High salt intake can lead to hypertension or high blood pressure.
 Hypertension puts you at increased risk for heart failure, liver disease, kidney failure, and shortness of breath.

-When counseling my clients about how salt works in the body, I use a simple phrase taught to me by my freshman year biology professor—Salt sucks!
+When counseling my clients about how salt works in the body, I use a simple phrase taught to me by my freshman year biology professor — Salt sucks!

 Pro Tip: Your taste buds adapt to salt faster than they do with sugar, lower your salt intake for 1-2 weeks and you’ll notice them adapt!
 After you go low-salt, you’ll notice a big difference in the way high-salt foods make you feel and how they taste!